Furnace Repair Checklist

 - Ensure the switch is switched to “heat” instead of “off” or “cool.”

 - Ensure the program is set to the correct day and time and is scheduled to “run.”
 If you’re having problems getting out of the setting, set the temperature with the up/down arrows and pressing the “hold” button.
-This will force the heater to ignite if thermostat programming is causing a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees hotter than what the room temperature currently is.